Do I need to join a teaching union?

 There are pros and cons between all the different providers to choose from and teachers are much more informed than ever to make that decision.
 To be a member of a particular organisation for life might be changing as teachers become more aware to the freedom of choice and quality available.

-In the tables below, I’ve outlined some of the main differences and similarities between the options available.
+In the tables below, we’ve outlined some of the main differences and similarities between the options available.
 It should be noted that Edapt provides the best value employment support for full-time teachers.

 If you are thinking about subscribing to Edapt you can subscribe here.